sidmulajkar/sidsblog/sidmulajkar/content/posts/tcp-slow-start.md

 ---
 title: "What is TCP Slow Start?"
-categories: [tcp, slowstart, congestion-control, mechanism, sidsblog]
+categories: [tcp, slowstart, networking, congestion-control, mechanism, sidsblog]
-tags: [tcp, slowstart, congestion-control, mechanism, sidsblog]
+tags: [tcp, slowstart, networking, congestion-control, mechanism, sidsblog]
 date: 2021-10-02T17:26:04+05:30
 description: "This tutorial will clear all your doubts regarding the TCP Slow Start and is it really a problem"
 author: Siddhant Mulajkar